 Whether reporting requirements for registries and dispute providers should be developed, in order to make precedent and trend information available to the community and allow reference to past cases in dispute submissions.

-5.2.1.1 Issue Description: The Transfer Dispute Resolution Policy (TDRP) currently does not include any requirements for reporting by dispute resolution providers at the conclusion of a TDRP dispute.
-The 2006 ‘Review of Issues for Transfers Working Group’ that arose from IRTP Part B(19 January 2006), noted that at the time: ‘TDRP enforcement seems inconsistent and does not rely on past precedent asintended.
-Situations with similar fact patterns are being decided differently by the same dispute provider leading to a distinct lack of clarity and reliability of the proceedings.’ gTLD Registries are required to provide information per registrar on the number of disputes filed and resolved as part of their monthly transaction reports to ICANN, but this does not include information on individual cases (see http://www.icann.org/en/resources/registries/reports).
+5.2.1.1 Observations: The Transfer Dispute Resolution Policy (TDRP) currently does not include any requirements for reporting by dispute resolution providers at the conclusion of a TDRP dispute.
+Already in January 2006 the ‘Review of Issues for Transfers Working Group’ noted that ‘TDRP enforcement seems inconsistent and does not rely on past precedent asintended.
+Situations with similar fact patterns are being decided differently by the same dispute provider leading to a distinct lack of clarity and reliability of the proceedings’ (Issue 15).
+Today, only gTLD Registries are required to provide information per registrar on the number of disputes filed and resolved as part of their monthly transaction reports to ICANN.
+This requirement does not include information on individual cases.
+In this context, WG observed that a recent media article highlighted the lack of awareness of the TDRP.

-5.2.1.2 WG Observations: The WG agreethat publication of TDRP dispute outcomes is an issue that ought to be addressed, especially since similar requirements exist within the Uniform Domain Name Dispute Resolution Policy (UDRP).

-and transparency across the various dispute resolution policies would be beneficial to both dispute providers and parties involved in disputesthat could assist in future reviews or improvements to .
-Publication of resolution results would also lead to a better understanding of the policy and its ramifications to those affected, as well as greater consistency in the outcome of future disputes.
+During its discussions the IRTP Part D WG agreed that publication of TDRP dispute outcomes would be desirable, especially considering that similar requirements exist within other dispute policies such as the Uniform Domain Name Dispute Resolution Policy (UDRP).
+The Group agreed that consistency and transparency across the various dispute resolution policies would be beneficial to both dispute providers and parties involved in disputes as reporting would improve the understanding of the policy and its ramifications to those affected.
+At the same time maintaining unified records of dispute outcomes could provide data that may assist in future reviews of dispute resolution policies.

-In , the WG observed that a recent media article highlighted the lack of awareness of the TDRP, particularly when compared with the UDRP.
-Publication of cases and rulings ould also address this

-Finally, the WG observed that the Asian Domain Name Dispute Resolution Centre (ADNDR) has a publication policy for all its TDRP rulings that might serve as a model for a broader policy.
-These are published in English and freely available on the ADNDR website (see https://www.adndrc.org/tdrp/tdrphk_decisions.html).
+The WG noted that the Asian Domain Name Dispute Resolution Centre (ADNDR) already has a self-imposed publication policy for all its TDRP rulings in place.
+The ADNDR’s example could serve as a best-practice-model for other dispute resolution providers.
+Working Group members noted that in line with ADNDR’s example, reports should include as a minimum :

-The WG noted that one option would be to modify the existing gTLD Registry monthly reporting requirements to include information about any TDRP rulings.
-The WG noted that as a minimum the following elements should be included in such new reporting requirements:

 Information about registrars involved